vezaynk/rfcs/0000-use-key.md

 # Summary

-React has a special prop called `key` that is used to distinguish between rendered instances of a component within the same parent.
+React has a special prop called `key` used to distinguish between rendered instances of a component within the same parent.
 It's essential for mapping a data array to a component array.

 The `key` prop also has an application outside of mapped components.
-It can be used to force a component to re-render by changing the `key` prop value.
+Parents can use it to force a component to re-render by changing the `key` prop value.
 This is useful when you want to reset the state of a component or trigger a re-render without changing the component's props.

 This technique is described in [You Might Not Need an Effect](https://react.dev/learn/you-might-not-need-an-effect#resetting-all-state-when-a-prop-changes).

 However, writing code where the parent is responsible for the state reset is somewhat of a "tail wagging the dog" situation, as often the component itself is the one that knows best when it needs to reset its state.
-This RFC proposes to allow components to use the `key` prop behavior in a more flexible way, enabling them to control their own re-rendering behavior.
+This RFC proposes allowing components to use the `key` prop behavior in a more flexibly, enabling them to control their own re-rendering behavior by introducing a new hook called `useKey`.

 # Basic example